Pratyush-Avi/librarymanagementsystem/README.md

 # Problem Statement

-Based on the observation, there isn’t a proper library management system for the students of NMIMS.
+Based on the observation, there isn’t a proper library management system for the students.
 So, students need to go to the library to check whether a certain book is available or not.
 They can register themselves to the library from this only they need not go to library for this sole purpose.